 A list field.
 Marshalled in and out of redis via json.
 Values of the list can be any arbitrary data.

-take a utf-8 encoded byte-string from redis and turn it back into a list take a list and turn it into a utf-8 encoded byte-string for redis.
+take a utf-8 encoded byte-string from redis and turn it back into a list classmethod encode (value) take a list and turn it into a utf-8 encoded byte-string for redis.